IT Certification and Training

 A Change in Responsibilities

-Filed under: Uncategorized — Jim Henderson @ 23:18
+Filed under: Novell — Jim Henderson @ 23:18

 It’s been a little while since my last post – 2008 was a crazy busy year for me, and it culminated in a change in my job responsibilities.
 The change started in September after a couple members of my team were laid off and I was asked to take up handling Novell’s practicum exam registrations.